 The MacBook Air first generation was a 13.3″ model, initially promoted as the thinnest notebook in the world ( 1.94 cm).
 The capacity of the hard drive has also been increased.
 A higher capacity battery featured a mid-2009 edition.

 The first-generation MacBook Air was powered with a customized

 By retaining the dimensions of the regular MacBook, the MacBook Air can offer a full-size keyboard and a generous wide-screen display.
 The first-generation MacBook Air sub-notebook has a 13.3” widescreen TFT LED-backlit active-matrix glossy display and a 1280 x 800 native resolution.

 Apple released a redesigned 13.3 ” model on 20 October 2010 with improved enclosure, screen resolution, battery

-The third generation( Retina) MacBook Air 2017 uses an outdated Intel 1.8GHz dual-core 5th generation Broadwell processor.
-The Apple MacBook Air model that was released in 2017 is a 13.3” version.
+The Apple MacBook Air model that was released in 2018 is a 13.3” version.
 The battery also received a massive upgrade to last close to 12 hours.
 This is almost doubled from the previous generations.
 The 13.3” widescreen comes with a 1440x900 native resolution.
 The graphics processor for this device is the Intel HD Graphics 6000 that uses up to 1.5 GB of system memory.
 The MacBook Air maintained its standing as a great ultra-light notebook.
 This machine is using hardware from 2015, and it is Apple’s lowest-cost option at $999.
 On October 30, 2018, Apple unveiled a redesigned 13.3″ MacBook Air model, with a Retina display, Touch ID, Thunderbolt 3, and 3 colors (Silver, Space Gray, and Gold).